-If you have a plywood subfloor then the surface should be sanded thoroughly to create a smooth, even face.
-With concrete you can use filler to fix any dips or depressions that may exist.
-Afterwards wait for any liquid agents to dry thoroughly,... then sweep the area completely clean, so that dirt particles do not end up getting trapped down there.
+If you have a plywood subfloor, then the surface should be sanded thoroughly to create a smooth, even face.
+With concrete, you can use filler to fix any dips or depressions that may exist.
+Afterward, wait for any liquid agents to dry thoroughly,... then sweep the area completely clean, so that dirt particles do not end up getting trapped down there.

 The cement board sheets should be placed side by side, running from one end of the room to the other.
-A shop knife can be used to cut smaller pieces in order to fill uneven spaces reaching to adjacent walls.
-These can be secured to plywood using 1 ¼” screws spaced evenly down the lines between individual pieces.
-If installing over concrete a thinset mortar can be spread evenly to create adhesion.
+A shop knife can be used to cut smaller pieces to fill uneven spaces reaching to adjacent walls.
+These can be secured to plywood using 1 1/4” screws spaced evenly down the lines between individual pieces.
+If installing over concrete, a thin-set mortar can be spread evenly to create adhesion.

 03 of 15